Volunteer with us

 Join the Team

-We have five main shift types - Packing, Hot Service, Delivery (car, bike, or van), Cleaning, and Kitchen Porter.
+We have four main shift types - Packing, Delivery (car, bike, or van), Cleaning, and Kitchen Porter.

 There are three additional roles that require training or experience: the Kitchen Assistant program is for anyone interested in gaining cooking skills.
 Chefs - any qualified or experienced chefs can volunteer in our chef team.
 Lastly, we have a number of admin roles across various teams.

 We have shifts in the morning, afternoon, and evening, seven days a week, as well as shorter and longer shifts – [see times here].

 Volunteers sign up for shifts just a week in advance, or you can simply take on shifts from the published rota last minute, wherever there’s a gap – we keep things very flexible to accommodate everyone’s availability.

 Our packing shifts consist of turning the cooked meals into individual portions and meal packs.
 They are perhaps the most varied and you can be doing anything from slicing bread to labelling allergens, to sanitising crates, cleaning or unloading deliveries.

 A delivery shift will generally contain a minimum of 20 stops depending on your route, method of transport and amount of people volunteering that day.